 Whether written or spoken, every credibility statement needs to be tailored to the person and industry you’re addressing.
 Briefly state:

 - Who you are and what you do

 - The financial and/or business impact of previous successes

 It sounds like a lot to pack into a small space, but with practice you can create a half-minute version that impresses someone enough to continue the conversation.
 Then once you move on to that phone, video or on-site meeting, you can expand to the longer version, especially if others are joining.
 Just keep to two minutes or less or you might lose them.

 Know thyself… and thy prospects

-A strong credibility statement isn't just a matter of careful, concise wording.
+A strong credibility statement isn’t just a matter of careful, concise wording.
 It needs to leave an immediate imprint.
-You can hook someone with a shot, relevant story that piques their interest and gets them thinking of similar achievements.
+You can hook someone with a short, relevant story that piques their interest and gets them thinking of similar achievements.